unified-ui/unifiedui-platform-service/CONCEPT.md

 ### Identity

-**Identity** endpoints provide access to user and group information from both the configured identity provider and AIHub's custom group management system.
+**Identity** endpoints provide access to user and group information from both the configured identity provider and unifiedui's custom group management system.

 #### Identity Provider Endpoints